 I grew tall and skinny like my dad, and I loved to run and climb trees.
 I was pretty fast, and by third grade, Carmella Byrd was the only girl who could beat me.
 It was fun to race her.
 In high school I got involved with the drama group and took to sewing, making lots of my clothes, including the green and orange striped shirt I wore in my eleventh grade yearbook photo.
 We often played cards and board games, and had a houseful of gray cats, and for a short time, even a pet squirrel.
 Almost every summer, we drove south to visit our relatives and camp in state parks, including North Carolina’s Pea Island where we thought somebody should change the spelling since they didn’t have flush toilets.

-I liked to write stories, but early-on it was clear that the gap between the quality of what I could write and what I loved to read (especially Newbery Award-winning books at first, and later masterpieces like Gone with the Wind, and the early works of Ken Follett and everything by John Fowles) was so great that I couldn’t imagine how to close it.
+I liked to write stories, but early-on it was clear that the gap between the quality of what I could write and what I loved to read (especially Newbery Award-winning books at first, and later the early novels of Ken Follett and everything by John Fowles) was so great that I couldn’t imagine how to close it.
 I had no understanding of process or perseverance, not to mention editing, and for a long time I stopped writing.

 Math seemed easier—straight-forward answers, black or white, right or wrong—and although I loved to write, it was hard—never straight-forward but all over the place.
 So I went to college as a math major.
 But I wasn’t happy, and eventually I switched to psychology, then religious studies.
 I was fascinated by faith and by people and how they found meaning in their lives.
 I now understand that I was looking for story, but at the time I simply thought I hadn’t found my calling.